Esoteric Buddhism

 a female and male form of the elephant God making love),

-Ho-kai-ji Temple in Japan) - the same diety (spelled differently),
+in Ho-kai-ji Temple in Japan) - the same

-which priests in Japan hold from the public eyes and keep in great
+in Japan hold it from the public eyes and keep it in great respect.

 Kukai went to China where Hui-Guo, a master